c4c

 • Servizo Galego De Saude, Santiago de Compostela, Spain

-• Swiss Clinical Trial Organisation (Scto), Basel, Switzerland
+• Swiss Clinical Trial Organisation (Scto), Bern, Switzerland

 • Tartu Ulikool, Tartu, Estonia